When done mindfully, I believe travel can help heal the world’s wounds.

 As awkward foreigners, most people will cut us some slack if we make a cultural faux pas, but that doesn’t mean we shouldn’t try.
-Etiquette is part of what keeps people feeling comfortable in each others’ presence, and part of traveling gently is not making people feel uncomfortable because of our presence.
+Etiquette is part of what keeps people feeling comfortable in each others’ presence, and part of traveling mindfully and gently is not making people feel uncomfortable because of our presence.

 Besides, a culture’s unwritten rules and norms are an excellent window into deeper learning about a new place, which is one of the reasons we travel to begin with, right?

 Most travelers find it fun to learn a few greetings and novel table manners, but a more controversial example is clothing choice.
 As a woman, I often adjust my clothing to meet cultural expectations when I travel, which usually means covering up more skin than I would at home.
 Thoughtful male travelers do the same, though the consequences for getting it wrong are, unfairly, not usually as dire for them.